iamjatinchauhan/resources-for-developers/README.md

 **[100 Daily UI](https://100dailyui.webflow.io)**|Free Figma library of products, elements, and screens.
 **[Awwwards](https://www.awwwards.com/)**|Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
 **[Best Website Gallery](https://bestwebsite.gallery/)**|Gallery of best and beautiful websites.
+**[Btw](https://www.btw.so/marketing/landing-page-examples)**|We’ve curated 300+ components from the best landing pages across the internet to serve as inspiration for your next project.
 **[Bēhance](https://www.behance.net/)**|World's largest creative network for showcasing and discovering creative work.
 **[Call To idea](http://www.calltoidea.com/)**|Get quick inspiration for common website elements such as forms, sliders, navigations, etc.
 **[Checklist.design](https://www.checklist.design/)**|A collection of the best design practices.
 **[Convertux](https://interfaces.convertux.com/)**|Brand-focused collection of user interface (UI) design examples.
+**[Creative Portfolios](https://www.creative-portfolios.com/)**|Is a curation of the most creative portfolios made by designers & developers.
 **[Design System Checklist](https://www.designsystemchecklist.com/)**|An open-source checklist to help you plan, build and grow your design system.
 **[Dribble](https://dribbble.com/)**|Showcase creative work and home to the world's best design professionals.
 **[FreeFrontEnd](https://freefrontend.com/)**|Free Front End style collections.